I'm a stay-at-home mom with a teacher's heart. I'm always looking for new, fun things to do with my kids that are educational & memorable.

 - Make the task realistic for them to complete so they have a sense of accomplishment at the end

-- Make it fun: even if your child is helping with chores, show them that they can be done with joy and that their is joy in the doing as much as the playing afterwards!
+- Make it fun: even if your child is helping with chores, show them that it can be done with joy and that there is joy in the doing as much as the playing afterwards!

-- Allow them to do things their way & praise their effort, even if the task isn't done as well as you could do it yourself
+- Allow them to do things their way and praise their effort, even if the task isn't done as well as you could do it yourself

 - Be patient: little hands often take much longer than we would

 We Have Things To Do: Work Before Play

 As you can see in the photo below, my son is helping to wash some windows.
 Now I will tell you the backstory.
 My son wanted me to play with him but I told him I had a few jobs that needed to be done first.
 So, I told him what I needed to do, and that I couldn't play with him until my chores were done first.
 My husband was washing the car, our daughter riding her bike outside and it was the perfect time to get a few windows washed before our family came to visit.
 My son said he wanted to help so that I would have more time to play with him afterwards.
 This was a win-win for me since actually was helpful and also understood the value of getting chores done before relaxing and playing.

 My five year old also thought window washing looked fun so I helped her wash one window but by the end we were both wet and it was obvious this was not an ideal task for a five year old.
 My eight-year-old son did great though!
 I demonstrated on one window what needed to be done to clean the window, and then he did the rest of the windows in our court yard.
 He is the appropriate age to help with a task like this since he could follow several steps of directions and because he was physically tall enough to reach the tops of the windows.
 I think he actually had fun helping!

 Age Appropriate Chores For An 8 Year Old

 Age-Appropriate Suggestions Kids Can Do On Their Own